JingBang-Liu/JingbangLiu.github.io/_posts/2021-02-02-first-post.md

       the following lines can be indented any number of space/tabs. the para continues here.

   This is another paragraph, not connected to the abouve one.
-BUt
+But
 with a hard line break. \\
 And another one